bokeh/bokeh/docs/bokeh/source/docs/user_guide/interaction/tools.rst

 Of course all three properties can be used simultaneously.
 Currently there is no support for any kind of feedback to the end user regarding how many entries were discarded or how many entries were actually hit.
-Neither there is any support for aggregating data.
+Neither is there support for aggregating data.

 .. _ug_interaction_tools_image_hover: